 Léaud conveys Louis’ increasing agony and suffering as the gangrene spreads and his body rots with little dialogue but the merest twitch of an eyebrow and the slightest movement.
 Courtiers and doctors come and go to his bedside, but they are ineffectual and argue over his treatment.
 The king calls for his secret wife Madame de Maintenon (Irène Silvagni).
 Blouin, his valet (Marc Susini), is attentive but ignored.
 A charlatan, Le Brun (Vicenç Altaió) arrives touting a magic elixir.
 Finally Louis is given absolution by Père Le Tellier (Jacques Henric).

-Director Albert Serra (Story of My Death, Birdsong) has based his film closely on the two detailed memoirs of the time by courtiers and it’s an unflinching, detailed observation of Louis’ painful decline.
+Director Albert Serra (Story of My Death, Birdsong) has based his film closely on the two detailed memoirs of the time by courtiers and it’s an unflinching, detailed observation of Louis’ painful decline, that symbolises the decay of a dying monarchy, prefiguring the revolution to come.
 Léaud is an iconic actor whose career started as a teenager in Truffaut’s Les 400 Coups in 1959 and has continued since then in countless films.
 To see him on screen as an old man in The Death of Louis XIV is as much as about his own ageing as that of the king.
 Last year at the Cannes Film Festival he was awarded an Honorary Palm in recognition of his entire career.
 The Death of Louis XIV shows him as a consummate actor in a film composed like a painting that says so much about mortality in so few words.
 It’s unmissable.

 The Death of Louis XIV premiered at the Cannes Film Festival 2016 and screens at the 25th French Film Festival UK 2017.